fenwicktreeguy/PluginDevelopment/README.md

 # PluginDevelopment
-Plugins which I have developed for the Reel-it-in Survival Server.
+Plugins developed for the Reel-It-In Survival Server